 Site Audit lets you audit the site (or even a single page of your site).
 The report will determine SEO errors and suggest fixes.

-Like Rank Tracker, here also you have to first create a project for a website that you want to audit.
-When you successfully create a project, click on “Start Auditing”.
+Like Rank Tracker, here also you have first to create a project for a website that you want to audit.
+When you successfully create a project, click on “Start Auditing.”

 Once the scan is finished, you will be redirected to the Audit Summary dashboard.